bgoonz/gists-revamp/by-extension/markdown/python-intro.md

 print('Hello world!')
 ```

-> Brian Kernighan actually wrote the first “Hello, World!” program as part of the documentation for the BCPL programming language developed by Martin Richards.
+> Brian Kernighan actually wrote the first “Hello, World! " program as part of the documentation for the BCPL programming language developed by Martin Richards.

 Now, press the run button, which obviously runs the code.
 If you are not using replit, this will not work.
 You should research how to run a file with your text editor.